Tearsheet

 AI Analysis | Feedback

-Hilary Hageman became SAIC's Executive Vice President, General Counsel, and Corporate Secretary in July 2022.
-In this role, she serves as the company's senior legal advisor, overseeing internal audits, internal controls, risk management, ethics, and legal activities.
-Ms. Hageman brings extensive legal expertise in government contracting, general legal compliance, and national security law.
-Before rejoining SAIC, she held the position of Executive Vice President, Corporate Secretary, and General Counsel at Terran Orbital Corporation.
+Hilary Hageman was appointed Executive Vice President, General Counsel, and Corporate Secretary at SAIC in July 2022.
+In this role, she is responsible for the company's internal audits, internal controls, risk management activities, ethics, and legal functions.
+Ms. Hageman possesses extensive legal experience in government contracting and national security law, having previously served in similar executive roles at Terran Orbital Corporation.

 AI Analysis | Feedback

-The key risks to Science Applications International (SAIC) are primarily concentrated around its deep reliance on U.S. government contracts, the complex regulatory environment it operates within, and intense competition impacting pricing and contract acquisition.
+The key risks to Science Applications International (SAIC) are primarily driven by its heavy reliance on U.S. government contracts, intense competition within the sector, and the stringent regulatory and legal environment in which it operates.

 AI Analysis | Feedback